|

 14th Christiaan Huygens, Dutch mathematician, astronomer, physicist,

-15th Guru Nanak, Indian founder of the Sikh religion 1469
+15th Guru Nanak, Indian founder of the Sikh religion b.1469

 16th Anatole France, French poet, journalist, novelist, Nobel laureate